okkur/syna/exampleSite/content/fragments/portfolio/index.md

 +++

-Portfolio fragment displays maximum of 3 images in a row with some information optionally shown on each one.
-It can also link an item to some place else or contain more information which would be shown in a dialog upon clicking on the item.
+Portfolio fragment can display up to 3 images in a row, which get realigned responsively.
+Title and subtitle are shown as overlays.
+An additional description can be provided and shown as a modal upon clicking the portfolio.
+In the case a `url` is provided the portfolio will redirect to the specified url instead of opening the modal.